lucho1/CronosEngine/README.md

 * Space to test the octree split and M to re-calculate it.
 * CTRL+C/CTRL+V to Copy/Paste selected objects

+For timing: Play/Pause/Stop button work as spected.
+Faster/Slower/Next-Frame won't be seen very well on the time shown but will on delta time of the scene.
+For the Faster/Slower be careful, because because they keep active, I mean, if you play and press one of those buttons, the time will go faster/slower, and you have to press again to "unactive" this.
+Of course, with the stop button they are put to unactive too.

 Also, ImGui handles its own controls to navigate through UI.
 You can also Save/Load scene in menu bar and do plenty of stuff through menus (check changelog).